Tyrian purple: History

-Because it was extremely difficult to make, Tyrian purple was expensive: the 4th century BC historian Theopompus reported, "Purple for dyes fetched its weight in silver at Colophon" in Asia Minor.
+Because it was extremely tedious to make, Tyrian purple was expensive: the 4th century BC historian Theopompus reported, "Purple for dyes fetched its weight in silver at Colophon" in Asia Minor.
 The expense meant that purple-dyed textiles became status symbols, whose use was restricted by sumptuary laws.
-The most senior Roman magistrates wore a toga praetexta, a white toga edged with a stripe of Tyrian purple.
-The even more sumptuous toga picta, solid Tyrian purple with a gold stripe, was worn by generals celebrating a Roman triumph.
+The most senior Roman magistrates wore a toga praetexta, a white toga edged in Tyrian purple.
+The even more sumptuous toga picta, solid Tyrian purple with gold thread edging, was worn by generals celebrating a Roman triumph.

 By the fourth century AD, sumptuary laws in Rome had been tightened so much that only the Roman emperor was permitted to wear Tyrian purple.
 As a result, 'purple' is sometimes used as a metonym for the office (e.g. the phrase 'donned the purple' means 'became emperor').
 The production of Tyrian purple was tightly controlled in the succeeding Byzantine Empire and subsidized by the imperial court, which restricted its use for the colouring of imperial silks.
-Later (9th century) a child born to a reigning emperor was said to be porphyrogenitos, "born in the purple".
+Later (9th century), a child born to a reigning emperor was said to be porphyrogenitos, "born in the purple".

 Some speculate that the dye extracted from the Bolinus brandaris is known as argaman (ארגמן) in Biblical Hebrew.
 Another dye extracted from a related sea snail, Hexaplex trunculus, produced a blue colour after light exposure which could be the one known as tekhelet (תְּכֵלֶת), used in garments worn for ritual purposes.